2021–2026 NCAA conference realignment: Atlantic Hockey America

 Shortly after the merger, AHA would lose the American International men when the school announced it would align that team with the rest of its athletic program in Division II after the 2024–25 season.
 (Note: The NCAA has not sponsored a Division II championship in men's ice hockey since 1998.
 American International is a full member of the Northeast-10 Conference, most of whose members field men's ice hockey teams within that conference under Division II regulations.)
+After the 2025–26 season, AHA lost another men's member with Mercyhurst shutting down its men's team while remaining a member of the women's division.

 Women's ice hockey

 New England Women's Hockey Alliance

 Stonehill, which had announced a move up from Division II, added women's ice hockey starting in 2022–23, joining the New England Women's Hockey Alliance (NEWHA).

 On June 29, 2022, the NEWHA announced that it would expand to 8 members with the addition of Assumption University, which officially joined for administrative purposes on July 1 but did not start conference play until launching its varsity program in the 2023–24 season.

+Charter NEWHA member Saint Anselm announced on April 22, 2026 that it would start a transition from Division II to Division III after the 2026–27 season as a new member of the New England Women's and Men's Athletic Conference.